commercetools/connect-payment-integration-adyen/README.md

 #### Deployment Configuration
 In order to deploy your customized connector application on commercetools Connect, it needs to be published.
 For details, please refer to [documentation about commercetools Connect](https://docs.commercetools.com/connect/concepts)
-In addition, in order to support connect, the tax integration connector template has a folder structure as listed below
+In addition, in order to support connect, the adyen payment integration connector has a folder structure as listed below
 ```
 ├── enabler
 │   ├── src